 Cocoa is the most popular beach among locals and the closest to Orlando.
 It is only a 45-minute drive if you are staying in East Orlando and not much further if you stay near the theme parks.
 Cocoa is more laid back than New Smyrna.
 Our favorite place to stop for food in New Smyrna is Coconuts on the Beach.
 Great seafood and a relaxing vibe overlooking the crashing waves.

 While you’re in Central Florida, something you don’t want to miss is bioluminescent paddle boarding or kayaking.
 This is available all year near Cocoa Beach.
 It doesn’t capture well on camera, but it is amazing to see in person.
-There are quite a few companies who offer tours like BK Adventure, but we take our own paddleboards out on the water and go on our own.
+There are quite a few companies that offer tours like BK Adventure, but we take our own paddleboards out on the water and go on our own.

 In the warmer months (typically April to October), you will see plankton lighting up the water as you paddle.
 You have to get away from all of the lights and then you can watch the colors dance in the water as you paddle.
 In the cooler weather (November to March), you will see comb jellyfish glowing in the water as you paddle.